Donate Button

 I just want to run my trains

-This provides a very cost effective introduction to DCC train control using inexpensive consumer grade hardware and our (free) open source EX‑CommandStation software.
+This provides a very cost effective and expandable introduction to DCC train control using inexpensive hardware and our (free) open source EX‑CommandStation software.

 I want to operate my turnouts/points and run trains

-If you want your turnouts/points to also be controlled by DCC-EX, then this same EX‑CommandStation product has the capability to enable this also.
+If you want your turnouts/points to also be controlled by DCC-EX, then this same EX‑CommandStation product has already has this capability built-in.

-In addition to what you need to be familiar with for just running trains above, there is further information available on how to add and control turnouts/points in the Turnouts/points section.
+In addition to what you need to be familiar with for just running trains by beginning at the Ready-to-Run or Do-It-Yourself - Choose your Level section, there is further information available on how to add and control turnouts/points in the Turnouts/points section.

 I want to control all my accessories and run trains

-Further to just operating turnouts/points, EX‑CommandStation has the capability to control all your other various accessories including signals, turntables (including our own EX‑Turntable), loco and rolling stock lighting, scenic accessories, and pretty much anything else that can be controlled digitally.
+Further to just operating turnouts/points, EX‑CommandStation has the capability to control all your other various accessories including signals, turntables (including our own EX‑Turntable), loco and rolling stock lighting, scenic accessories, sensors, and pretty much anything else that can be run on electricity.

 I want some extra automated/animated realism

-To start adding extra realism to your layout, such as controlling signal aspects when turnouts/points are closed or thrown, activating level crossing boom gates and lights as trains approach, or turning street lights off or on according to the time of day, this can be accomplished using the automation/animation capabilities of EX‑CommandStation which we call EX‑RAIL.
+To start adding extra realism to your layout, such as controlling signal aspects when turnouts/points are closed or thrown, activating level crossing boom gates and lights as trains approach, or turning street lights off or on according to the time of day, you can use the automation/animation capabilities of EX‑CommandStation which we call EXRAIL.

 In addition to having your EX‑CommandStation up and running, with some sort of throttle or controller (see Throttles (Controllers)) to control your trains, you’ll also need to add some accessories to use with your automation/animation sequences as outlined in Adding and Controlling Accessories.